nuthanc/webdev/robofriends_author/README.md

 * Replacing div of root with our components in the DOM
 * Order of execution: constructor, render, componentDidMount and render again(since state changes or updates)

+### Scroll component

+* I didn't have this.
+I just gave style of overflow-y: scroll to the CardList component